matus-chochlik/eagine-core/doc/howto/openssl.rst

 ::

-  openssl genrsa -out ca.key 4096
+  openssl genrsa -out ca.pkey 4096

 Generating a certificate signing request (CSR) for the CA certificate to be signed by some other CA:

 ::

-  openssl req -new -key ca.key -sha256 -out ca.csr
+  openssl req -new -key ca.pkey -sha256 -out ca.csr

 Generating the self-signed CA certificate with validity of 3650 days (~10 years):

 ::

-  openssl req -new -x509 -days 3650 -key ca.key -sha256 -out ca.crt
+  openssl req -new -x509 -days 3650 -key ca.pkey -sha256 -out ca.crt

 Generating a user private key with signed certificate